top of page

 Mauve Stinger Jellyfish

-There have been some studies using proprietary formulations to treat purple mauve stinger jellyfish stings, but one positive study was authored by manufacturer employees, unblinded and had no control group.[6]
+There have been some studies using proprietary formulations to treat purple mauve stinger jellyfish stings, but one positive study authored by manufacturer employees, was unblinded and had no control group.[8]
 The other was an in vitro study which found 10% lidocaine and some compounds used in cosmetics also work as inhibitors of nematocyst discharge.
-It was thought that due to its viscous consistency one of the compounds, butylene glycol, wraps around the tentacle to act as a physical barrier.[11]
+It was thought that due to its viscous consistency one of the compounds, butylene glycol, wraps around the tentacle to act as a physical barrier.[13]

 mauve jellyfish